Degrees and Certifications:

 Mrs. Mary Simmons

 Room 1204 is one of three kindergarten classrooms at Horace Mann School.
-Children in kindergarten during the 2020-2021 school year will be with either Sarah Johnson, (Room 1601), Lynnea Rice (Room 1205), or me, Mary Simmons.
+Children in kindergarten during the 2020-2021 school year will be with either Sarah Johnson, (Distance Learning), Lynnea Rice (Room 1205), or me, Mary Simmons.
 When speaking to me directly, please feel free to call me by my first name (even though the children will refer to me as Mrs. Simmons.)

 2020-2021 will be my 25th year with SPPS and my 16th year with Horace Mann School.
 I live in Eagan with my husband, Kirk, and our Humane Society rescue pets - a dog named Pepper and a cat named Curious.

 "Education is not the filling of a pail, but the lighting of a fire."

 - William Butler Yeats

 Scholastic Book Clubs

 March 15th - 19th Art Class